Ciprofloxacin-Optic, eye drops 0.3% 5 ml

 Rare cases of generalized rash, toxic epidermolysis, exfoliative dermatitis, Stevens-Johnson syndrome and urticaria have been reported.

-Serious anaphylactic reactions, in rare cases with fatal outcome, including after the first dose, have been reported in patients receiving oral fluoroquinolones.
-Some of these reactions have been accompanied by cardiovascular collapse, loss of consciousness, swelling of the larynx and face, tingling sensation, dyspnea, itching and urticaria.
+Serious anaphylactic reactions, in rare cases fatal, including after the first dose, have been reported in patients receiving oral fluoroquinolones.
+Some of these reactions were accompanied by cardiovascular collapse, loss of consciousness, swelling of the larynx and face, tingling sensations, dyspnea, itching and urticaria.

-In patients taking oral fluoroquinolones, there have been tears of the shoulder tendon, hand tendon, Achilles tendon and other tendons, which subsequently required surgery or resulted in long-term disability.
-No effect of ciprofloxacin instillations on the musculoskeletal system and connective tissue has been noted in clinical studies and postmarketing surveillance.
+In patients taking oral fluoroquinolones, ruptures of the shoulder tendons, hand tendons, Achilles tendons, and other tendons have occurred, subsequently requiring surgery or resulting in long-term disability.
+During clinical studies and post-marketing surveillance, there was no effect of ciprofloxacin instillations on the condition of the musculoskeletal system and connective tissue.

-In individual cases, ciprofloxacin instillations have resulted in blurred vision, decreased visual acuity and residual amount of drug on the corneal surface.
+In some cases, during instillation of ciprofloxacin, blurred vision, decreased visual acuity, and a residual amount of the drug on the surface of the cornea were observed.

-In systemic use of quinolones, moderate to severe phototoxicity reactions have been reported, but these reactions are not characteristic of ciprofloxacin.
+Moderate to severe phototoxicity reactions have been reported with systemic use of quinolones, but such reactions are not common with ciprofloxacin.

-The efficacy and safety of ciprofloxacin in children aged 0 to 12 years has been confirmed in clinical studies involving 230 children.
-No serious adverse events were noted in this group of patients.
+The effectiveness and safety of ciprofloxacin in children aged 0 to 12 years was confirmed in clinical studies involving 230 children.
+No serious adverse events were observed in this group of patients.

 Overdose